bronger/kamscan/README.rst

 ==========

 Kamscan implements a camera-based scan station for documents.
-It does so as a command line tool, making the process very convennient and efficient.
+It does so as a command line tool, making the process very convenient and efficient.

 It captures pictures with a photo camera and converts them to a PDF document.
 Additionally, it leverages OCR software to embed the text as text in the PDF,